 | Logistic r=3.2 (Period-2) | chaos | 0.0000 |

 Wavelet Cascade occupies a specific niche in the scale lens: most scale metrics measure the amplitude of fluctuations at each scale independently (Hölder exponent, multi-scale Wasserstein, p-variation).
-Wavelet Cascade instead asks whether the scales are correlated — whether a coarse-scale anomaly temporally coincides with fine-scale anomalies (cascade_coupling) and whether extreme-event concentration grows with scale (intermittency_slope).
-Both signatures show up in signals with event-driven or threshold-driven dynamics: epidemiology models (Lotka-Volterra, SIR), chaotic attractors near crisis (Logistic Edge-of-Chaos), and cellular automata with emergent structure (Rule 110).
-The geometry was inherited from earlier multi-scale work; four candidate metrics were pruned down to these two during atlas curation because the rest were either too noisy or too redundant with Symplectic and spectral metrics.
+Wavelet Cascade instead asks whether the scales are correlated — whether a coarse-scale anomaly temporally coincides with fine-scale anomalies (cascade_coupling), whether extreme-event concentration grows with scale (intermittency_slope), and whether burst sparsity is itself scale-localized (scale_gini_dispersion).
+These signatures show up in signals with event-driven or threshold-driven dynamics: epidemiology models (Lotka-Volterra, SIR), chaotic attractors near crisis (Logistic Edge-of-Chaos), cellular automata with emergent structure (Rule 110), and quasiperiodic substitution sequences (Fibonacci Word).
+The geometry was inherited from earlier multi-scale work; the surviving three metrics target three orthogonal cross-scale signatures.